2 Ghost Pirates and the Worlds Best Granola

 - Dice the apricots and add to the bowl and stir, break up any bits that are sticking together.

-- After the granola has baked for 20 minutes, move any dark bits to the center of the sheet, gently flip the granola over with a spatula, and stir in your fruit and nut mixture.
+- After the granola has baked for 20 minutes, move any dark bits to the center of the sheet, and gently flip the granola over with a spatula.
+It should be getting a golden brown color, if not bake another five minutes then, stir in your fruit and nut mixture.
 Bake another 5 minutes.

-- Again, move any darkened bits to the center of the pan, then drizzle the remaining maple syrup over the top and bake for 5 more minutes.
-It should be a golden brown, if not, bake it another five minutes.
+- Again, move any darkened bits to the center of the pan, then drizzle the remaining maple syrup over the top and bake for 3-5 more minutes.
 Allow a spoonful to cool and taste it to adjust for salt.
-Drizzle addition maple syrup over it if you like it extra sweet and with more oat clusters.
+Drizzle addition maple syrup over it if you like it extra sweet and with more clusters of oats

 - When it's browned nicely, remove the pan from the oven and let it set to cool completely on the sheet.